kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-02-understanding-scope-in-javascript.md

 }
 </code></pre>

-Here is another example for this, guess the output for following:
+Notice how the variable declaration has moved to the top of the function while the definition has stayed at the sam place.
+Here is another example for this.
+Guess the output for following:

 <pre><code class="javascript">
 var i = 0;